sparisi/mips/README.md

 ## How to make plots and show animations

-Here is a list with examples of all ways of visualizing a particular data / animation.
+Here is a list with examples of all ways for visualizing your data or rendering an animation.
 Please note that not all MDPs support an animation.

 <details>
 <summary><b>Real time data plotting</b></summary>
   <p>
-During the learning, it is possible to plot in real time a desired data (e.g., the return `J`) by using `updateplot`.
+During the learning, it is possible to plot in real time a desired variable (e.g., the expected return <code>J</code>) by using <code>updateplot</code>.

 ```
 updateplot('Return',iter,J,1)